linhhktran/Carbon-Emission-Analysis/README.md

 | Semiconductors & Semiconductors Equipment                              | 3               |
 | Tobacco                                                                | 1               |
 | Household & Personal Products                                          | 0               |

+**Discussion:** The Electrical Equipment and Machinery industry far exceeds others in carbon emissions, followed by Automobiles & Components and Materials, which mostly belong to heavy industry.

 ***Question 2.4: What are the companies with the highest contribution to carbon emissions?***
 ``` sql